Search

 Golden Acre Cabbage Seeds

 62 days.
 Brassica oleracea.
 Open Pollinated.
 Golden Acre Cabbage.
-This early maturing plant produces very flavorful green cabbage.
+This early-maturing plant produces very flavorful green cabbage.
+It is a popular cabbage variety known for being early-maturing, compact, and productive, making it ideal for home gardeners with limited space.
 The heads average 6 to 7 inches in diameter and weigh 3 to 4 lbs.
 One of the earliest types available.
 Standard strain for bedding plants.
 Excellent for coleslaw or stir fry.
 Excellent storage variety.
 Perfect for small gardens.
 It can be planted closer together than other cabbage varieties.
 An excellent choice for home gardens.
 United States Department of Agriculture, NSL 5969.
 A variety from the USA.
 Disease Resistant: FY.

 $3.00 $2.50